Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/zenithal_wcs_validation_notes.md

 This mode checks the full FITS image grid against Astropy and reports the worst pixel-center error.

-For the `CAR` case, the same mode also validates Carrington surface maps against Astropy over the full source image grid.
-In that case, the validator uses the effective linear transform `PC * CDELT`, not bare `CDELT`, and keeps the original axis types (`CRLN-CAR / CRLT-CAR`) when constructing the Astropy comparison WCS.
+For the `CAR` and `CEA` cases, the same mode also validates surface maps against Astropy over the full source image grid.
+In those cases, the validator uses the effective linear transform `PC * CDELT`, not bare `CDELT`, and keeps the original axis types (`CRLN-CAR / CRLT-CAR` or `CRLN-CEA / CRLT-CEA`) when constructing the Astropy comparison WCS.

 3. Inverse `TAN`